orizens/angular-es6-styleguide/README.md

   this file should contain:
   1. the component/directive **definition** as a literal object, with export.
   2. the **"controller"** property should be defined as a **class**.
+  3. inlined with template string es6/es2015 syntax.
+  4. if template is huge (30 lines), consider:
+    4.1 break the template to smaller reusable components.
-  3. template should be imported from external file or inlined with template string es2015 syntax.
+    4.2 fallback to a template that should be imported from external file.

 **Why?**: It's easy to understand the bigger picture of this component: what are the inputs and outputs retrieved from scope.
 Everything is in one place and easier to reference.
 Moreover, this syntax is similar to angular 2 component definion - having the component configuration above the "controller" class.